-We have been leading treks in the Annapurna region of Nepal now for ten years.
+Training Advice for Your Annapurna Base Camp Trek.
+We have been leading treks in the Annapurna region of Nepal now for fifteen years.
 Developing unique itineraries for the best experience is what we do.
 We have developed an award winning team and service in Nepal.
 Here is some training advice you need to consider before trekking to Annapurna base camp.

 No matter where your training begins.
 There are are some keys processes you need to go through.
 If you are signed up to an Ian Taylor Trekking trip we can help you get the best information possible.
-We have our own office in Kathmandu with full time staff on the ground.
+We have our own office in Kathmandu with full time staff on the ground offer you the highest level of support throughout your journey.
 Read some REVIEWS from our trips and check out our upcoming trips.

 The Annapurna Base Camp trek is very different to the Annapurna Circuit trek.
 The Annapurna base camp trek encompasses 10+ days of continuous hiking predominantly on stairs or steps and lots of them.
 We trek up Poon Hill first as part of our acclimatization and world class mountain viewing.
 You will have to hike up and down lots and lots of stairs.
 Training on the stair master and stair training will be the most important part of your training.